Ricotta gnudis, roasted garlic and dried tomatoes

-1. Wrap the head of garlic in silver paper previously sprinkled with olive oil.
+1. Wrap the head of garlic in foil previously sprayed with olive oil.
 We bake for 30 minutes.
 Let cool without opening the paper that wraps the garlic.

-2. Put the ricotta cheese in a fine sieve and press down to discard any whey that might be released.
+2. We put the ricotta cheese in a fine strainer and press to discard the whey that could be released.
 We remove to a bowl.

-3. Add the Parmesan cheese to the ricotta, add the chopped dried tomatoes, 4 cloves of roasted garlic (the amount is to your liking, if you want it to have more flavor of roasted garlic you can add more), 2 tablespoons of breadcrumbs and the teaspoon of nutmeg.
-We integrate all the ingredients well and rectify salt and pepper.
+3. Add the Parmesan cheese to the ricotta, add the chopped sun-dried tomatoes, 4 roasted garlic cloves (the amount is to your liking, if you want it to have more roasted garlic flavor you can add more), 2 tablespoons of breadcrumbs and the teaspoon of nutmeg.
+Mix all the ingredients well and season with salt and pepper.

-4. Then we will sprinkle the bottom of a tray with semolina, creating a thin layer.
-On it we will arrange the gnudis that we will prepare with the help of two spoons or a small ice cream scoop, we will use these utensils so that all the gnudis are the same size.
+4. Next we will sprinkle the bottom of a tray with semolina, creating a thin layer.
+On it we will arrange the gnudis that we will prepare with the help of two spoons or a small ice cream scoop, we will use these utensils so that all the gnudis remain the same size.
 We will roll each portion between the palms of our hands and if you see that the mixture sticks to your hands, you can add a little more breadcrumbs.
-Finally we cover them with semolina and let them rest for at least 4 hours in the fridge.
+Finally, cover them with semolina and let them rest for at least 4 hours in the fridge.

-5. After the rest time we will have a pot on the fire with plenty of salted water and bring to a boil.
+5. After the resting time, we will have a pot on the fire with plenty of salty water and bring to a boil.
 When it boils, we will cook the gnudis in batches for about 2 minutes or until they float.

-6. Once the gnudis are ready, we will take them out of the pot directly into the frying pan , where we will have melted the butter together with the sage.
-It is important that when you transfer the gnudis to the pan you take a little of the cooking water with you to finish the sauce.
-Finally, sprinkle with the Parmesan and toasted pine nuts, move the pan a little in circular motions to bind the sauce and serve immediately.
+6. Once the gnudis are ready, we will take them out of the pot directly into the pan , where we will have melted the butter together with the sage.
+It is important that when you transfer the gnudis to the pan, you take a little of the cooking water with you to finish the sauce.
+Finally, sprinkle with the Parmesan and the toasted pine nuts, move the pan a little with circular movements so that it binds the sauce and serve immediately.

-* The gnudis can be used in infinite ways, at home we have fried them and they are a delicious appetizer, accompanied by your favorite jam you will leave your guests speechless at Christmas.
-You can also serve them in a soup or au gratin with a light bechamel sauce.
+* You can use the gnudis in infinite ways, at home we have fried them and they are a delicious appetizer, accompanied by your favorite jam you will leave your guests speechless at Christmas.
+You can also serve them in a soup or gratin with a light béchamel.

-I advise you that if you make them with sauce you accompany them with a good arugula salad, it is a vice.
+I advise you that if you make them with sauce, accompany them with a good rocket salad, it's addicting.

 Polaca Mala said: